pere-gr/T41VS1053/README.md

 # T41VS1053
-  This is a library to use the Adafruit's VS1053 with Teensy4.1 (maybe others VS1053.
+  This is a library for Teensy4.1 + Adafruit's VS1053 (maybe others VS1053.
+Don't know.
 Not tested!!)

   It uses interrupt by default.